The Specifier

 Implementation

-The Specifier implements a custom rendering and visualization engine for its 3D models, described using \ a hex-grid.
+The Specifier implements a custom rendering and visualisation engine for these models.

 It models a single camera with location, orientation and film-size and focal-length controls.